Rachele Moskowitz, MA, LMFT Offering somatic psychotherapy to those seeking a greater depth of connection to themselves and others.

 3. Trauma: an emotional upset

 According to these definitions, trauma can be inflicted whether or not there is some sort of bodily harm.
-Indeed, many people are traumatized after having only witnessed a traumatic event.
+Many people are traumatized after having only witnessed an event.
 Sometimes, trauma can occur after person hears about a traumatic event.
 Whether or not there are visible marks or scars left on the body, there are often invisible scars that, when left untreated, can be just as damaging, if not more so, than leaving a broken bone unset.
 Indeed, research has shown that emotional abuse and/or neglect tends to be more psychologically damaging than physical abuse.
 This is not to say that everyone who has suffered a trauma in his or her life has been "traumatized" and needs therapy.
 As humans, we are extremely resilient and many of us can experience an emotional or physical trauma and recover on our own without any need for outside support.

 Sometimes, however, the intensity of the experience overwhelms our natural abiliy to heal, and we are left with symptoms such as: